 GI Stasis is a sudden illness that can be fatal for rabbits within a 24 hour period of time.
 If you notice common symptoms, such as not pooping or eating, bring your rabbit to an emergency veterinary clinic as soon as possible.
 The best way to prevent GI Stasis is to make sure your rabbits have a hay-based diet with plenty of time for exercise.

 Since GI Stasis is one of the most common illnesses that our pet rabbits suffer from, it’s important to be aware of the symptoms so we can get them the help they need in time.
 There is also a lot we can do as caretakers to prevent GI Stasis and keep our rabbits healthy for the long term.
 If there is anything I can impress on you with this article, I wish for you to take the symptoms seriously.
 If you get your rabbit medical help early, then they can make a full recovery.

 What is GI Stasis?

 GI Stasis (also called Ileus), is a dangerous gut condition in rabbits.
 This illness is characterized by a slow down of the rabbit’s digestive tract.
-As the gut comes to a halt, the rabbit will stop eating and producing fecal pellets.
+As the GI tract comes to a halt, the rabbit will have a decreased appetite.
+They’ll stop eating and producing fecal pellets.
 Their body and vital organs will begin to shut down, and it is likely that the rabbit will die unless they receive emergency medical attention.

 Otherwise healthy rabbits can quickly end up with a serious case of GI Stasis.
 An external stressor may cause their digestive tract to slow down a little.
 The food and hair that has already been ingested can then become impacted in the stomach or intestines, further exacerbating the problem.